Subham2100/sortingvisualiser.github.io/README.md

 # Sorting Visualization

-### This is a simple visualization project made using javascript
+### This is a simple visualization project made using javascript.

 - Bubble Sort
 - Selection Sort